rentzso/userStatsStreaming/README.md

 # userStatsStreaming

-part of the Insight Project [nexTop](https://github.com/rentzso/nextop)
+This package is part of my Insight Project [nexTop](https://github.com/rentzso/nextop).

 This library runs a Spark Streaming consumer that receives messages posted by [the user Producer](https://github.com/rentzso/simulatedUser) and sends them into Elasticsearch using the native client library [elasticsearch-hadoop](https://github.com/elastic/elasticsearch-hadoop)